Ideology of the Chinese Communist Party: People's democracy versus parliamentary democracy

-Yang states that people's democracy, unlike parliamentary democracy, realises the principle of "popular sovereignty".
+Yang states that people's democracy, unlike parliamentary democracy, realizes the principle of "popular sovereignty".
 The basis for the argument is that in a parliamentary democracy, a system in which ordinary people can vote for different parties, the parties available are in the pockets of the bourgeoisie.
 Parties can only win, Yang claims, if they have enough money—when parties have money, they get it from the bourgeoisie.
 This relationship turns the political parties contesting the election to subservient tools of the bourgeoisie, and makes them govern in their interest.
 While a system with multi-party elections, rotational government and parliaments looks more democratic, it is in fact beholden to the interests of the bourgeoisie, and not the people.
-In contrast, the people's democratic system with People's Congresses realises popular sovereignty through a mixture electoral and consultative democracy.
-Unlike in parliamentary democracies Yang adds, people standing for elections for seats in people's congresses are state financed, thus giving every candidate an equal chance of getting elected.
+In contrast, the people's democratic system with People's Congresses realizes popular sovereignty through a mixture electoral and consultative democracy.
+Unlike in parliamentary democracies, Yang adds, people standing for elections for seats in people's congresses are state financed, thus giving every candidate an equal chance of getting elected.
 Yang claims that;All political parties [in China] bear the trust of the people, all implement their duties according to the law and under the leadership of the Communist Party, and serve the people.

 In a parliamentary democracy, the only way for a party to gain legitimacy is through elections, but due to the involvement of the bourgeoisie in the election process this legitimacy is not considered as genuine.
 The CCP gained legitimacy, Yang asserts, through its victory in the "Chinese democratic revolution".
 Yang claims that the introduction of constitutionalism in any form would lead to the fall of the CCP, and even claims that socialist constitutionalism of the Soviet Union and the former socialist states was a main factor contributing to their downfall.